-The qualification and occupational outcome listed on the Training Contract determines eligibility for payments linked to the Australian Apprenticeships Priority List as published at the time of commencement or recommencement of the Australian Apprenticeship.
+The qualification and occupational outcome listed on the Training Contract determines eligibility for payments linked to the Australian Apprenticeships Priority List.
+The Australian Apprentice's eligibility is determined by the Priority List published at the time of commencement.
+The employer's eligibility is determined by the Priority List as published at the time of commencement or recommencement of the Australian Apprenticeship.